 This page is for foreign citizens who currently hold a work visa and are living in Australia.
-The most common type of work visa application we receive is for professionals who are on a 457 visa.

 How much can I borrow?

 - 80% of the property value: Anyone who’s in Australia on a work visa can borrow 80% with select banks who are happy to work with foreign citizens living in Australia.

 - 90% of the property value: Mortgages for up to 90% of the property value are available as a special exception to normal bank criteria.

 - 95% of the property value: Mortgages for up to 95% of the property value are available if your partner is an Australian citizen or permanent resident.

 - Visa expiry: As a general rule, your visa must have over 12 months remaining but there are some exceptions to this.